Chakravarti (Sanskrit term)

 In Buddhism, a chakravarti is the secular counterpart of a buddha.
-The term applies to temporal as well as spiritual kingship and leadership, particularly in Buddhism and Jainism.
+The term applies to temporal as well as spiritual emperorship and leadership, particularly in Buddhism and Jainism.
 In Hinduism, a chakravarti is a powerful ruler whose dominion extends to the entire earth.
 In both religions, the chakravarti is supposed to uphold dharma, indeed being "he who turns the wheel (of dharma)".

-The Indian concept of chakravarti later evolved into the concept of devaraja — the divine right of kings — which was adopted by the Indianised Hindu-Buddhist kingdoms of Southeast Asia through Hindu Brahmin scholars deployed from India to their courts.
-It was first adopted by Javanese Hindu-Buddhist kingdoms such as Majapahit; through them by the Khmer Empire; and subsequently by the Thai monarchs.
+The Indian concept of chakravarti later evolved into the concept of devaraja – the divinity of kings – which was adopted by the Indianised Hindu-Buddhist kingdoms of Southeast Asia through Hindu Brahmin scholars deployed from India to their courts.
+It was first adopted by Javanese Hindu-Buddhist empires such as Majapahit; through them by the Khmer Empire; and subsequently by the Thai monarchs.